How To Make Water Kefir (Tibicos)

 • 1/8 tsp lime zest

-Long Term Storage & Renutrification of Water Kefir Grains
+Long Term Storage & Renutrification Of Water Kefir Grains

 Long Term Storage